 For the last 5 years, I was mostly doing code reviews for smaller and larger teams.
-Basing on my experience, I prepared a guideline for anyone who wants to be better at doing code reviews.
+Basing on my experience, I prepared a guideline for anyone who wants to be better at doing them.
 This blog post is also used internally in Ulam Labs as a first thing to read before doing code reviews and is subject to change in case of internal/external feedback.

 WARNING.
 This article is targeted to mostly frontend/backend developers, if you do embedded work or coding in other areas, some parts could be not related to you.

 How to do good code review?

 Code review is based on trust